-- Providing information to the treatment team about the patient's personality, lifestyle, preferences, and previous medical history - Encouraging the patient to work hard in therapy - Bringing clean clothing on a regular basis - Providing emotional support - Helping the patient adjust to life changes that may be necessary.
-Assist the patient in incorporating techniques learned during therapy into their daily routine. - Observing therapy and participating in training to be able to assist the patient in meeting their needs at home - Participating in family education and conferences with the rehabilitation team - Participating in discharge planning so the patient can make a smooth transition out of rehabilitation and receive any services and/or equipment needed after discharge
+- Providing information to the treatment team about your personality, lifestyle, preferences, and previous medical history. - Bringing clean clothing on a regular basis. - Providing emotional support. - Helping you adjust to life changes that may be necessary. - Assisting you in incorporating techniques learned during therapy into your daily routine. - Observing therapy and participating in training to be able to assist you in meeting your needs at home. - Participating in family education and conferences with the rehabilitation team. - Participating in discharge planning so you can make a smooth transition out of rehabilitation and receive any services and/or equipment needed after discharge.